 As a User, you should be aware that the Europeana Foundation strives to make all Content and Metadata available for re-use with a minimum of restrictions.

-As part of this policy, the Europeana Terms for User Contributions establish that all Content that is contributed to Europeana by its Users will be made available on Websites operated by the Europeana Foundation (including but not limited to Europeana.eu) under the terms of a Creative Commons Attribution-ShareAlike licence.
-This means that, when a User uploads Content on Websites operated by the Europeana Foundation (including but not limited to Europeana.eu), he/she irrevocably grants Third Parties the right to freely use that Content, as long as they attribute the work to the author and share alterations of that Content under the same conditions.
+As part of this policy, the Europeana Terms for User Contributions establish that all Content that is contributed to Europeana by its Users will be made available on Websites operated by the Europeana Foundation (including but not limited to Europeana.eu) under the terms of the rights statement selected by the use.
+This means that, when a User uploads Content on Websites operated by the Europeana Foundation (including but not limited to Europeana.eu), he/she irrevocably grants Third Parties the right to use that Content in accordance with the terms of the rights statement.
 In addition, all Metadata contributed by Users to Europeana will be made available under the terms of the Creative Commons CC0 1.0 Universal Public Domain Dedication.
 This means that the User irrevocably grants Third Parties the right to freely use such Metadata without any restrictions.

 If you do not agree with these policies, please do not contribute Content and/or Metadata to Europeana.

 These Terms for User Contributions determine inter alia the following aspects of the relationship between Users who contribute Content and Europeana: